10 May 2021

 - Talk to local community organisations.

-They should be informal and relaxed.
+Then we suggest you organise a few initial meetings.
+These should be informal and relaxed.
 Pick a venue like a local cafe to ensure that people from all backgrounds and ages will feel comfortable attending.

 Here are some suggestions for your first 3 meetings.